jaydevbapat/Asynchronous_FIFO/README.md

-# Async_fifo
+# Async_FIFO

-Verilog implementation of Asynchronous FIFO using gray coding and two flop synchronizer
+Verilog implementation of an **Asynchronous FIFO** using Gray coding and two-flop synchronizers.

-Verilog code of Asynchronous FIFO.

-Asynchronous FIFO :
+---

+## Description

+This project implements an **Asynchronous FIFO** with the following specifications:

-Depth       = 64 (hence Address width = 6 bits)
+- **Depth:** 64 (Address width = 6 bits)
-Data width  = 16 bits
+- **Data width:** 16 bits
-Gray code pointer for 2-flop synchronization
+- **Write/Read Pointer Synchronization:**
+  - Gray-coded pointers for reliable clock-domain crossing
+  - Two-flop synchronizers for metastability protection
-Binary code pointer for addressing
+- **Addressing:** Binary-coded pointer for memory access

+The design is inspired by and follows guidelines from:
-"Simulation and Synthesis Techniques for Asynchronous FIFO Design" by Clifford E. Cummings, Sunburst Design, Inc. was referred for the designs.
-Going through the document is highly recommended.
+📄 *"Simulation and Synthesis Techniques for Asynchronous FIFO Design"*
+by **Clifford E. Cummings**, Sunburst Design, Inc.
+*Highly recommended reading for deeper understanding.*

+- Verilog HDL
+- Simulation: ModelSim or any Verilog simulator
+- Synthesis: Quartus / Vivado (compatible)

+---

+Feel free to contribute or suggest improvements!